retorquere/zotero-report-customizer/README.md

 1. In the main menu go to Tools > Add-ons
 2. Select 'Extensions'
 3. Click on the gear in the top-right corner and choose 'Install Add-on From File...'
-4. Choose .xpi that youâ just downloaded, click 'Install'
+4. Choose .xpi that you've just downloaded, click 'Install'
 5. Restart Zotero

 Does what [Jason Priem's "Report Cleaner"](http://jasonpriem.org/projects/report_cleaner.php), but